 A suggested positive control is EL4 cell lysate.

 PA5-20751 can be used with blocking peptide PEP-0865.

 GPR3, also known as ACCA, is a G-protein coupled receptor that constitutively activates adenylate cyclase and is highly expressed in the central nervous system.
-Overexpression of GPR3 stimulates the production of amyloid-beta peptide (Abeta), the deposition of which is one of the pathological hallmarks of Alzheimer "e;s disease (AD), while the ablation of GPR3 prevented the accumulation of Abeta in vitro and in an AD mouse model.
-This is of particular interest because of the proximity of a reported candidate Alzheimer "e;s disease (AD) locus, suggesting that GPR3 may be a potential therapeutic target for the treatment of AD.
+Overexpression of GPR3 stimulates the production of amyloid-beta peptide (Abeta), the deposition of which is one of the pathological hallmarks of Alzheimer and quote;s disease (AD), while the ablation of GPR3 prevented the accumulation of Abeta in vitro and in an AD mouse model.
+This is of particular interest because of the proximity of a reported candidate Alzheimer and quote;s disease (AD) locus, suggesting that GPR3 may be a potential therapeutic target for the treatment of AD.
 GPR3 has also been shown to block the proliferation of cerebellar granule cell precursors (GCP) during postnatal development by inhibiting the Shh-induced proliferation of GCP, indicating that GPR3 activation may represent one of the signals that triggers the postnatal cell cycle exit and terminal differentiation of GPCs.